pavel-aramyan

 A project portfolio is a group of different projects managed together to improve planning and management.
 This approach helps an organization manage resources, schedules, and goals more effectively.
 Unlike individual projects that aim to achieve a specific result, a portfolio’s goal is to continuously manage and allocate resources across several projects.

-What is project portfolio management‘s purpose?
+What is the purpose of project portfolio management?

 Why project portfolio management matters

-Project Portfolio Management is crucial because it helps ensure that all projects are in line with the company’s strategic goals and that each project adds value toward reaching those goals.
+Project Portfolio Management is crucial because it helps ensure that all projects are in line with the company‘s key goals and that each project adds value toward reaching those goals.
 It enables organizations to focus on the most important projects by providing the needed resources and attention.
 This focus helps improve the return on investment for each project.
 Furthermore, PPM gives a complete view of all projects, making it easier to manage risks and spot problems early.

 This approach supports better decision-making by understanding how each project affects the company’s broader objectives.
 It ensures that any deviations from the planned budget, schedule, or scope are corrected quickly, reducing negative impacts.